-Female detainees shall receive routine, age appropriate gynecological and obstetrical health care, consistent with recognized community guidelines for women's health services.

-The facility's provision of gynecological and obstetrical health care shall be in compliance with standards set by the National Commission on Correctional Health Care (NCCHC).

-- 2. As part of every detainee's intake health assessment, female detainees shall also receive age-appropriate assessments and preventive women's health services, as medically appropriate. - 3.
+- 1. Female detainees shall receive routine, age appropriate gynecological and obstetrical health care, consistent with meeting recognized community guidelines for women's health services. - \\The facility's provision of gynecological and obstetrical health care shall be in compliance with standards set by the National Commission on Correctional Health Care (NCCHC). - 2.
+As part of every detainee's intake health assessment, female detainees shall also receive age-appropriate assessments and preventive women's health services, as medically appropriate. - 3.
 A pregnant detainee in custody shall have access to pregnancy services including routine or specialized prenatal care, pregnancy testing, comprehensive counseling and assistance, postpartum follow up, lactation services and abortion services. - 4.
 At no time shall a pregnant detainee be restrained, absent truly extraordinary circumstances that render restraints absolutely necessary. - 5.
-The facility shall provide communication assistance to detainees with disabilities and detainees who are limited in their English proficiency (LEP).
-The facility will provide detainees with disabilities with effective communication, which may include the provision of auxiliary aids, such as readers, materials in Braille, audio recordings, telephone handset amplifiers, telephones compatible with hearing aids, telecommunications devices for deaf persons (TTYs), interpreters, and note-takers, as needed.
-The facility will also provide detainees who are LEP with language assistance, including bilingual staff or professional interpretation and translation services, to provide them with meaningful access to its programs and activities.

-All written materials provided to detainees shall generally be translated into Spanish.
+The applicable content and procedures in this standard shall be communicated to the detainee in a language or manner the detainee can understand. - All written materials provided to detainees shall generally be translated into Spanish.
 Where practicable, provisions for written translation shall be made for other significant segments of the population with limited English proficiency.